avelinrez/av-archive/jekyll-src/_notes/aqulao.md

 ---
 title: aqulao
+permalink: /aqulao
+last_modified_at: 2025-06-02
+preview: Close-knitted, isolated island where a meteorite fall to the land centuries ago
+backlinks:
+  - /worlds
 ---

-<p align="justify">Aqulao, a mysterious island where few centuries ago, a meteorite fall to the land.
+Aqulao, a mysterious island where few centuries ago, a meteorite fall to the land.
 It was speculated that the meteorite generate a localized magnetic field that scrambles signals, making it impossible for internet waves to travel properly across the island.
-The shaman believe that the meteorite might emit an unknown energy that disrupts technology and emerge the magical side of the land.</p>
+The shaman believe that the meteorite might emit an unknown energy that disrupts technology and emerge the magical side of the land.